-Mary is a trained anthropologist and experienced mixed methods researcher who has specialised in running innovative and impactful research projects in the academic, public and voluntary charity sectors.
+Mary leads our research and learning at The Young Foundation which focuses on the theme inequality dynamics and change-making.
+Mary is a trained anthropologist and experienced mixed methods researcher who has specialized in running innovative and experimental research and action projects in different sectors and has carried out UK and international fieldwork.

 Contact: email@example.com or 020 8980 6263